Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Equilibrium Analysis

 It follows that $u^{\eps}_j$ is greater than zero for all $j < n+1$.
 The scenario where $j=n+1$ can be dealt with in a similar manner. \end{proof}

-The subsequent result demonstrates that $\mathcal{G}(N,W,\eps)$ possesses at least one Nash equilibrium for all $0<\eps<1$.
+The subsequent result demonstrates that $\mathcal{G}(N,U,W,\eps)$ possesses at least one Nash equilibrium for all $0<\eps<1$.

 \begin{theorem} Let $N = \{1,...,n\}$ be a set of agents with preferences $W = \{w_1,...,w_n\} \subset \R^{n+1}$, and $f \in \R^{n+1}$.
-The game $\mathcal{G}(N,W,\eps)$ has a Nash equilibrium for all $0<\eps<1$. \end{theorem}
+The game $\mathcal{G}(N,U,W,\eps)$ has a Nash equilibrium for all $0<\eps<1$. \end{theorem}

-\begin{proof} For the sake of convenience, we shall treat the elements of $W$ as row vectors, that is to say $W \subset \R^{1 \times n+1}$.
-Let $r_i(x_{-i})$ denote the optimal response of agent $i$ to the strategies employed by all other agents:
+\begin{proof} For the sake of convenience, we shall treat the elements of $W$ as row vectors, that is to say $W \subset \R^{n \times n+1}$.
+Let $r_i(x_{-i})$ denote the optimal responses of agent $i$ to the strategies employed by all other agents:

 Let $x$ be an element of $\bm{X} := X^{n} = X \times ... \times X$, and let the set valued function $r: \bm{X} \to 2^{\bm{X}}$ be defined as $r(x) := r_1(x_{-1}) \times ... \times r_n(x_{-n})$.
-It is noteworthy that any stationary point of $r$ constitutes a Nash equilibrium.
+It is noteworthy that any stationary point of $r$ constitutes a Nash equilibrium \cite{fudenberg1991game}.
 Our aim is to demonstrate the existence of a stationary point of $r$.
 To this end, we will employ Kakutani's fixed point theorem, which ensures the existence of a fixed point given the fulfillment of the following conditions: \begin{enumerate} \item $\bm{X}$ is compact, convex, and nonempty, \item $r(x)$ is nonempty, \item $r(x)$ is upper hemicontinuous, \item $r(x)$ is convex. \end{enumerate} Condition \ref{cond:ccne} is easily fulfilled.
-Conditions \ref{cond:ne} and \ref{cond:uhct} can be verified by exploiting the continuous nature of the function $U_i$ for all $i$, and for all $0<\eps<1$, combined with Berge's maximum theorem.
+Conditions \ref{cond:ne} and \ref{cond:uhct} can be verified by exploiting the continuity of the function $U_i$ for all $i$, and for all $0<\eps<1$, combined with Berge's maximum theorem \footnote{The "Maximum Theorem" states that the solution set to a maximization problem varies upper semicontinuously as the constraint set of the problem changes continuously \cite{berge}.}.

 In order to establish \ref{cond:convexity}, it suffices to demonstrate that $r_i(x_{-i})$ is convex for all $i$, based on the definition of $r(x)$.
 Let $x$ and $x' \in r_i(x_{-i})$ be two strategies.
 Let $\eta := x'-x$ and $x(t) := x + t\eta$.
 Our objective is to show that $x(t) \in r_i(x_{-i})$ for all $t \in [0,1]$.
 Without loss of generality and for the sake of simplicity, we assume that $i = 1$.
 Referring to the definition given in \eqref{eq:VPeps}, if we define $P(t) := (x(t)|x_{-1})$, the utility function $U_1$ can be expressed as: